mccalluc/concertina-helper/README.md

 ### Notes and chords

 - [Anglo Piano](https://anglopiano.com/): Web page with piano and a variety of concertina layouts.
 Shows all possible fingerings for notes and chords.
-- [KonzertinaNetz](https://www.konzertinanetz.de/): Auf Deutsch.
+- [KonzertinaNetz](https://www.konzertinanetz.de/): In German.
 Includes windows `.exe` for download.